xenzh/poor-mans-ql/README.md

 # Poor man's query language

 This library allows to build and evaluate formula expressions based on std-like functional objects.
-Type system is data-driven: library borrows allowed types for client-provided object storage, varible and evaluation result types are defined by variable substitutions done by client.
+Type system is data-driven: library borrows allowed types from object storage, provided by the client, evaluation result types are inferred from variable substitutions.

 ## Build